dustedmtl/lastu/README.md

 ## Limitations

-The database and software are tuned for Finnish.
+The database and software are tailored for Finnish.
  - The data in the database is disambiguated based on the so-called "core" morphological features for Finnish.
+   - For other languages, most UD features are directly supported.
- - The software also currently only supports those features that are relevant for Finnish.
+ - The software has no support for features that are not relevant for Finnish, such as information regarding pronunciation.

 ## Citing